Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Currys

-Currys was set to get its Black Friday Xbox Series X restock on November 24, but cancelled at the last minute.
+Currys was set to get an Xbox Series X restock for Black Friday, but cancelled at the last minute.
 The site has been inundated over the course of the console launch, so you'll need to be very fast to secure one when it finally does go live.
 If you don't have an account, make one, and be sure to log in to make the checkout process as smooth as possible.
 View Deal

 John Lewis

-Not a retailer many would think of for game console orders, but John Lewis' fantastic customer service and two-year guarantee actually make it a great place to lock-in an Xbox Series X or Xbox Series S. The retailer doesn't have an update on when more will be back in, but it's worth keeping an eye open for Black Friday sales.
+Not a retailer many would think of for game console orders, but John Lewis' fantastic customer service and two-year guarantee actually make it a great place to lock-in an Xbox Series X or Xbox Series S. The retailer doesn't have an update on when more will be back in, but it's worth keeping an eye open for Cyber Monday sales.
 View Deal

 Smyth's Toys